sara-sabr/rp-azuredevops-templater/README.md

 2. Update ```azure-devops-extension.json``` with any changes needed not tied to "contributions"
 3. For each contributions, you can use ```src/Template``` as an example.
 Do rename all "Template" including the file names to what you need.

-Once your ready to test, perform the following:
+Once you're ready to test, perform the following:

 1. Publish the package to the marketplace.
 You will be prompted for your PAT.
    ```npm run publish:dev```.